monstercameron/Zerver/README.md

 This architecture is designed for high throughput and excellent tail latency, ensuring that slow batch jobs can't block critical interactive requests.

-## Project Status: Ideation & Prototyping
+## Project Status: MVP Implementation Complete ✅

-Zerver is currently in the **design and specification phase**.
-The core concepts, API surface, and architectural roadmap are well-defined, but a full implementation does not yet exist.
+Zerver is now in **active development** with a working MVP.
+The core concepts, API surface, and architectural roadmap are implemented.
+The synchronous MVP proves the developer experience and debugging benefits.

-The immediate goal is to build a **synchronous MVP** that proves the developer experience and debugging benefits.
-This version will execute effects in a blocking manner but will produce the same detailed traces that are the hallmark of the Zerver design.

-If the MVP is successful, development will proceed to a **Phase 2** implementation featuring the non-blocking I/O reactor and priority scheduler.
+Phase-2 will introduce the non-blocking I/O reactor and priority scheduler.
+The MVP API is fully compatible with Phase-2 enhancements.

 We welcome discussion, feedback, and contributions on the design.
-Please review the `SPEC.md` and `INTERNAL.md` documents and open an issue to share your thoughts.
+Please review the documentation in `docs/` and open an issue to share your thoughts.